ballerina-platform/ballerina-lang/stdlib/email/src/main/ballerina/src/email/Module.md

 ### Client

-This module supports following three client types,
+This module supports the following three client types.

-- `email:SmtpClient` - The client that supports sending an email using the SMTP protocol.
+- `email:SmtpClient` - The client, which supports sending an email using the SMTP protocol.
-- `email:PopClient` - The client that supports receiving an email using the POP3 protocol.
+- `email:PopClient` - The client, which supports receiving an email using the POP3 protocol.
-- `email:ImapClient` - The client that supports receiving an email using the IMAP4 protocol.
+- `email:ImapClient` - The client, which supports receiving an email using the IMAP4 protocol.

 #### SMTP Client